Skip to main content

 Surface Data

 Surface data tells you what type of terrain your route passes over - paved roads, gravel paths, dirt trails, etc. This is invaluable for planning rides and understanding route difficulty.
+Surface information comes from OpenStreetMap and is matched to your track by routing along it.
+Rendzo reads the OSM surface tag where it exists, and estimates the rest from the road type.

 Adding Surface Data